iterative/ldb/documentation/Command-summary.md

 ## Quickstart

 `STAGE` is the only LDB command that can be run without an LDB instance already configured.
- As part of the first-time user QuickStart, `STAGE` detects the absence of LDB repositories on a system, and runs `ldb init` to create a new private instance before proceeding with staging.
+As part of the first-time user QuickStart, `STAGE` detects the absence of LDB repositories on a system, and runs `ldb init ~/.ldb/private_instance` to create a new private instance before proceeding with staging.

 QuickStart is designed to lower barrier of trying LDB for individual users who need to get value from LDB in 1-2 commands.
 Under the hood, QuickStart consists of the following components:

 * LDB private instance initialized automatically at first use (STAGE command issued).